 Estimating Visa Application Processing Times

-Since there are dozens of different types of applications that Immigration, Refugees and Citizenship Canada receives, it’s extremely difficult for them to provide an exact processing time for each spousal sponsorship.
+Since there are dozens of different types of applications that Immigration, Refugees and Citizenship Canada, IRCC receives, it’s extremely difficult for them to provide an exact processing time for each spousal sponsorship.
 If Canadian visa officials receive a glut of applications in another type of non-spousal immigration, then there’s a good chance it'll take longer for your application to be processed.
 On the other hand, if you happen to apply during a period of reduced demand, then you may end up receiving your answer sooner than expected.

 The best advice for those who are interested in getting the latest details of their application would be to check the online processing time tool provided by the federal government.
 This online app gives you details in terms of how long the government requires to process 80% of all applications entered during a given time.
 Since demand changes frequently, this tool is updated at least once a week.